International School of Information Management: CXO lecture series

-As part of its activities, ISiM also launched a CXO lecture series in October 2009, and the inaugural lecture was delivered by Mr. M. N. Vidyashankar, Principal Secretary, Department of E-Governance, Government of Karnataka.
-He delivered a talk on "e-Governance in India: Challenges and Opportunities".
+ISiM also launched a CXO lecture series in October 2009, and the inaugural lecture was delivered by Mr. M. N. Vidyashankar, principal secretary, Department of E-Governance, Government of Karnataka.
+He delivered a talk on e-Governance in India: Challenges and Opportunities.

 Workshops

 ISiM organizes workshops and seminars on a regular basis to address various issues pertaining to the information age, which are open for students of the institute, as well as the general public.
 Details of such events organized in the past are provided below.